 Why do you write thrillers?
 Because you have a twisted imagination?

-Because thrillers — and mysteries, suspense novels, all of crime fiction — get to the heart of the human condition.
-They’re about people facing severe danger, or confronting an evil that has invaded their world.
+Because thrillers—and mysteries, suspense novels, all of crime fiction—get to the heart of the human condition.
+They’re about people facing severe threats, or confronting some danger that has invaded their world, and discovering whether they can rise to the challenge.

 Writing thrillers is also fun.
 I get to slingshot readers into situations they would hate to face in real life.
 A kid in danger?
 Bring it on.
 Sadistic killers?
 Here, have another helping.
 My book gave you nightmares?
 Thank you, that’s wonderful.